orendain/DemeoMods/README.md

 "rulesets").

 Rulesets can be configured as JSON files stored within the game's directory.
-It is currently necessary to select the ruleset by editing the `MelonloaderPreferences.cfg` file before starting the game.

 See the [HouseRules_Core readme](HouseRules_Core/README.md) for information about the HouseRules framework.